 - Must be 18 years of age or older

 - Must be a U.S. Citizen, National, or Permanent Resident

 - Must be at least a rising junior undergraduate, post-Baccalaureate, or graduate student

-- Must be enrolled as a student in good standing in a STEM discipline for Fall 2017
+- Must be enrolled as a student in good standing in a STEM or related discipline for Fall 2018

 - Be willing to travel internationally and collaborate with an international research team

 - Be willing and able to hike, lift, carry, and sit for prolonged periods

 - Be amenable and adaptable to potentially harsh field conditions including extreme weather and potentially hazardous wildlife

 - Commit to engaging in meaningful research for the duration of the research experience; additional commitments after conclusion of the research experience will be time and funding dependent.

 Interested students should submit the following materials to firstname.lastname@example.org:

 - 500 word maximum statement describing what this research opportunity would mean to your research and educational goals